ceylanmesut/ceylanmesut.github.io/_posts/2019-07-10-imageclassification.md

 ![image-center]({{ site.url }}{{ site.baseurl }}/images/intel_image/dropout.png){: .align-center}

-Srivastava, Nitish, et al. ”Dropout: a simple way to prevent neural networks from overfitting”, JMLR 2014
+Dropout image: Srivastava, Nitish, et al. ”Dropout: a simple way to prevent neural networks from overfitting”, JMLR 2014

+* **Adam Optimizer:** Adam optimizer is one of the **most popular optimization method** being used training deep neural networks.
+Fundamentally, it is combination of **RMSprop and Stochastic Gradient Descend  with momentum.** It is **adaptive learning rate method** in which **individual learning rates** are computed for different parameters.
+It leverages first and second moments of gradient computations and use them to adapt the learning rate.

+According to
 ``` python
 # Constructing Convolutional Neural Network Model
 def cnn_model():
     """First Convolutional Nueral Network Model"""
     model = Models.Sequential()

     model.add(Layers.Conv2D(128,kernel_size=(3,3),activation='relu',input_shape=(100,100,3)))